rhythnic/riot-redux/README.md

 ## Example folder ##

 The example folder contains all the files that you can run with a local web-server.
-It doesn't use ES6 or modules, but it meant to be easily downloaded and run.
+It doesn't use ES6 or modules, but it is meant to be easy to download and run.
 The example folder contains a file 'riot-redux.js' which is the mixin that may become a published library after I receive community input regarding the API.
-I know other Riot-Redux mixins exist, but I wanted to provide an alternate take on the architecture and API, and if the other mixin maintainers are up for it, we could merge the the mixins or just maintain them separately.
+I know other Riot-Redux mixins exist, but I wanted to provide an alternate take on the architecture and API, and if the other mixin maintainers are up for it, we could merge the mixins or just maintain them separately.